niknak1379/ObsidianNotes/content/05-Project-Docs/Notion Task Manager Integration/Notion Integration Kanban.md

 ## Archive

+- [ ] maybe also resync the database once every week??
 - [ ] ok locally developing this would be hard since i cant get the api integrations to local host, or i could but i dont want to setup the networking since i already have the EC2 running.
 - [ ] setDate does not wrap around the month right now, if i wanna do it for archiving ill have to fix it probably -- nvm this apparently automatically is handled by the date objects in js

 ## Complete

+- [ ] bump up priority everytime the deadline is extended
+	1. [ ] get priority function
+	2. [ ] update priority
+- [ ] testing
+- [ ] bug data for recursion was weird
+- [ ] BUG: event cases are not working sth weird is happening
+- [ ] Bug: if the task is done, it still puts it in the deadline extension bucket
+- [ ] maybe also have a custom pushed back deadline for long running tasks, but i would need to put in long running tasks in first before i do this, right now 2 day default should be fine
+- [ ] integrate long term lists
+- [ ] change function names to be more intuitive
+- [ ] Bug: weekly archive is not triggering
+- [ ] add winston for easy logging
+- [ ] weekly archive list change
 - [ ] Refractor everthing to a OOP model
 - [ ] project is pretty small move to typescript?
 	1. [x] helper functions